IsmaelMousa/IsmaelMousa.github.io/README.md

 ### Educational Background

-My academic journey began at an industrial secondary school, where I specialized in Electricity and graduated with honors, securing the top position in my specialty.
+My academic journey began at an industrial high school, where I specialized in Electricity and graduated with honors, securing the top position in my specialty.
 This early exposure ignited my passion for technology and AI, motivating me to pursue further studies in Computer Science with a focus on AI at [An-Najah National University](https://www.najah.edu/en/#).